 The conference is held in the City of Wrocław, a thriving, cosmopolitan city and a vanguard of innovation where progress, in all of its forms, seems to have no limits.
-With an ample history spanning over a thousand years, Wrocław is a place where tradition and experience intertwines with the vibrancy of a dynamic business centre.
+With an ample history spanning over a thousand years, Wrocław is a place where tradition and experience intertwine with the vibrancy of a dynamic business center.
 Every year, Wrocław is becoming “the” place for high-end investments and commerce.

-Wrocław Copernicus Airport (IATA: WRO), with its modern terminal opened in 2012, is located ten kilometers from the historical city centre.
-Similarly to other regional airports in Poland, Copernicus has grown significantly over last years and continues to expand its services for international business travelers and tourists.
+Wrocław Copernicus Airport (IATA: WRO), with its modern terminal opened in 2012, is located ten kilometers from the historical city center.
+Similarly to other regional airports in Poland, Copernicus has grown significantly over the last years and continues to expand its services for international business travelers and tourists.
 In 2012, the airport served 2 million passengers.
-Now this number is constantly growing.
+Now, this number is constantly growing.
 Wrocław Airport connects the city with major European transfer hubs (Frankfurt, Munich, Warsaw, Copenhagen) and with many other places in whole Europe.

 To learn more about direct flights to/from Wrocław please visit: http://airport.wroclaw.pl/en/passager/route-map/orwww.airport.wroclaw.pl

 By train – railway

 Wrocław Agglomeration railway network is undergoing modernization in order to provide the citizens with another possibility of commuting to the city center.
 Park&Ride systems are designed to encourage car drivers to leave their vehicles and use public transport including the Tram, which represents the intelligent public transport system.
 This relieves the traffic within the city and speeds up the time of getting to work.www.rozklad-pkp.pl/en

 Polski Bus is the new alternative to air, train and car travel.
 Fast and comfortable coach service connects Wrocław with Berlin, Budapest or Prague.